"Pea is for Princess."

 11 x 14," gouache on watercolour paper.

 the faerie tale classic theatre episode (starring liza minnelli!) was a perpetual childhood favourite (right after "the twelve dancing princesses.") the broadway show "once upon a mattress" is fantastically quirky and silly and lyrically very funny and sweet.

 and i even found some versions of hans christian andersen's theme in other cultures' folk tales- "the most sensitive woman" is an italian fairy tale which features a pulled hair, a wrinkled linen sheet, and then a jasmine blossom bruising a true princess' foot. and from india, "the three delicate wives of king virtue-banner," in which a lotus-petal, moonbeams, and then the most delicate was the one who bruised from just hearing the pestles grinding grain.

 all that to say, i hope you get a better night's sleep than these ladies. and can rest well knowing your princess status, and without having to pass such a test. i hope the king lets you in when it's storming outside and you've been wandering the moors. i hope the pea is still in the museum and hasn't been stolen. and if a bewildered, curious kitty does have to watch you climb a ladder to reach the top of an unruly pile of mattresses, i hope you're not scared of heights. or allergic to tiny green vegetables.

-prints now available in my etsy shoppe!! https://etsy.me/2GuOScB
+the original painting has SOLD, but prints are available for collecting in my etsy shoppe!! https://etsy.me/2GuOScB

 this piece is also available as a beautiful luxe BOOKMARK for colourful late-nite faerie tale reading. :)